MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

    - Create the second virtual machine

-   - Complete steps 1-6 again, but in step 2, enter **myVMMgmt** for Virtual machine name.
+   - Complete steps 1-6 again, but in step 2, enter **vm-2** for Virtual machine name.

    - Wait for the VMs to complete deployment before advancing to the next section.